procGro/phrutis_bip39scan/README.md

 **In versions: (4.0.1), (4.1.2), (5.0.1) you do not need to do this!**<br>
 The program itself randomizes the starting seed<hr>

+**What is the difference between --hmac and --hmac1 in mode 10?**

+``--hmac`` checks addresses in each password iteration.<br>
+You specified 50,000 iterations.<br>
+The program takes 1,000,000 passwords<br>
+It will check the seed in the first iteration, in the second ... the 50,000th.

+In total, for one password it will generate 50k seeds with address checking.<br>
+It needs to check 1,000,000 x 50,000 = 50,000,000,000 seeds.<br>
+Your speed is 5M - you need 2 hours 4:45 minutes to check

+``--hmac1`` checks addresses only in the specified iteration.<br>
+It takes 1,000,000 passwords, makes iterations and does not check the seed until the specified one.<br>
+Your speed is 60k<br>
+1000000/60000 = it will take you 15 seconds to check<hr>

 **How to change the derivation in a patch?**

 You can set a non-standard patch derivation at your discretion:<br>